cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           ColVec Vcart(ColVec A, params ColVec[] ColVecs)
           Matrix Vcart(Matrix A, Matrix B)
           Matrix Vcart(Matrix A, params Matrix[] Matrices)
-   Param:
+   Parameters:
+       a, b:
-      | a, b:  The scalar value to be placed at the top or below of the resulting vector.
+            The scalar value to be placed at the top or below of the resulting vector.
+       A, B:
-      | A, B:  The input column vector or matrix whose elements will appear before or after a.
+            The input column vector or matrix whose elements will appear before or after a.
    Returns:
        A vector or matrix consisting of a followed by the entries of B.
    Example: